gravitational/teleport/rfd/0136-modern-signature-algorithms.md

 All TLS x509 cert files will be renamed from `<name>-x509.pem` to `<name>.crt`.
-This may seem like an unecessary breaking change, but it has a benefit that any software trying to use the old `<name>-x509.pem` along with the outdated private key location will fail to load both files, instead of successfully opening the cert but failing with some confusing error when the private key does not match.
+This may seem like an unnecessary breaking change, but it has a benefit that any software trying to use the old `<name>-x509.pem` along with the outdated private key location will fail to load both files, instead of successfully opening the cert but failing with some confusing error when the private key does not match.